White Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the White Sox have a record of 5-5.

-- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their foes are 2-8-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 2-8-0 when it comes to hitting the over.

-- The White Sox have covered the runline in all of their previous 10 matchups (one of those games had a spread.
+- The White Sox have covered the runline in all of their previous 10 matchups (one of those matchups had a runline.
+For three straight games, Chicago and its opponent have fallen short of the over/under, with the average total established by bookmakers being 8.5 runs.

 Explore More About This Game